Ólafur Ragnar Grímsson: Political career

 As part of the left-wing People's Alliance, Ólafur was a Member of Althing for Reykjavík from 1978 to 1983.
 During this time, from 1980 to 1983, he was Chairman of the People's Alliance parliamentary group.
 Subsequently, he was Chairman of the People's Alliance executive committee from 1983 to 1987; additionally, from 1983 to 1985 he was editor of a newspaper, Þjóðviljinn.
 From 1981 to 1984, he was also a member of the Parliamentary Assembly of the Council of Europe, serving again briefly from 1995 to 1996.
 In 1984, with three other left-wing intellectuals, he took part in a debate with economist Milton Friedman, who was in Iceland to give a lecture on the "tyranny of the status quo" at the University of Iceland.

 Ólafur was chairman and later President of Parliamentarians for Global Action (PGA) from 1984 to 1990, serving on their council until 1996.
 In 1986, he received the Indira Gandhi Prize on behalf of the PGA.
 From 1987 to 1995, he was Leader of the People's Alliance.
 During this time, he served as Minister of Finance from 1988 to 1991.
 As Minister of Finance, he "was subjected to the idea that the rating agencies were the golden judges of financial health."
 He was re-elected as a Member of Althing for Reykjanes from 1991 to 1996.

-President of Iceland
+Presidency (1996–2016)

 1996 election

 In the 1996 presidential election, he was elected with 41.4% of the votes cast.